JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 ## Advanced Configuration

-### Custom Power Automate Flows
+### Custom Power Automate Flows (Optional)

-Create flows to:
+**Only create these if you need custom formatting that the agent can't handle:**
-- Format ticket responses into cards
+- Format ticket responses into cards with specific styling
-- Extract and summarize key information
+- Extract and summarize key information in a specific format
-- Handle pagination for large result sets
+- Handle pagination for large result sets automatically
 - Cache frequently accessed data

+**Note:** The agent can handle most formatting automatically with good instructions.
+Only use Power Automate if you need very specific formatting requirements.

-### Response Post-Processing
+### Response Post-Processing (Optional)

-After receiving MCP responses:
+**If using Power Automate flows**, after receiving MCP responses:
 1. Parse JSON response
 2. Extract essential fields
 3. Format for user-friendly display
 4. Add navigation/action buttons if needed

+**For most use cases, the agent instructions above are sufficient.**

 ## Testing